Facilities Management Marketplace

 Please note: If you are a consultant working on behalf of a public sector organisation, you must sign a non-disclosure agreement and get the organisation you are working for to complete a consultant approval form.
 These documents can be found on this page and once completed should be emailed back to the team.

-- you can request suppliers tailor their offer to match your social value priorities and measurable local benefits, such as: an efficient and sustainable public estate; support for diversity and inclusion; improved competency and capacity
+- social value: you can request suppliers to tailor their offer to match your social value priorities at call-off

 We advise that you start planning your procurement between 12 to 18 months before your expected start date, depending on the complexities of your needs.
 If you need a shorter turnaround time than this, please get in touch with the FM team for guidance.